 Mr. Compson’s musings about time imply that he knew how obsessed Quentin was with the family honor and decline, and Mr. Compson hoped that Quentin would eventually stop worrying so much and be able to forget time for a while.

-Quentin watches a car go by with a black person in it, and he thinks about how he only missed Roskus and Dilsey – and thought of them as real people – after he moved away from home.
-Quentin then gives an old black man a quarter and boards a train at the train station.
-While he rides he remembers counting seconds as a child, trying to guess exactly when the bell would ring at school – but he was always interrupted by the teacher asking him a question or some other distraction.
+Quentin goes to the train station and boards a train.
+He sits down next to a black person, and he thinks about how he only missed Roskus and Dilsey – and thought of them as real people – after he moved away from home.
+The train stops, and through the window Quentin gives an old black man a quarter.
+The train starts up again, and while Quentin rides he remembers counting seconds as a child, trying to guess exactly when the bell would ring at school – but he was always interrupted by the teacher asking him a question or some other distraction.

 Quentin’s preoccupation with time began at an early age.
 Now that he is out of the South, Quentin is able to step back a little and see the racial injustice at the very foundation of his family, that the Gibsons live alongside the Compsons but are treated as less human and less valuable.
 Only when he is away can Quentin think of the Gibsons as real people – mostly because he misses them.